Mary ellen BAll,

 Anna has been with Impact since May of 2017.
 Anna has a BSW from Cornerstone University and a background in case management and residential services, as well as experience working with people who have developmental disabilities.
 Anna’s approach to serving participants is to actively and purposefully engage with them wherever they are at in their search for employment opportunities.
 By creating and completing objectives, with encouragement and support, Anna’s participants are able to attain their employment goals.

 Vince joined Impact as a clinician in October of 2013 and has been serving as the Operations Manager since December 2014.
-Vince has a Master’s Degree in Counseling from Northeastern Illinois and previous experience running a construction company prior to getting his degree.
+Vince has a Master’s Degree in Counseling from Northeastern Illinois and is a Certified Occupancy Specialist.
 Vince is currently the co-chair of the Association of Homeless Advocates in the North District and serves on the Board of Directors for the Alliance to End Homelessness in Suburban Cook County.
 In his free time, Vince enjoys spending time with his unimaginably brilliant wife, Sandra, and their two young sons.

 DIANE BORDWELL, HOUSING COORDINATOR . . .

 Diane has worked as a Housing Coordinator part-time since joining Impact in 1996.
 She grew up in Northern Minnesota and attended the University of Minnesota.
 At 22, she moved to Chicago and worked at CNA Insurance and, later, as a realtor on the North Shore.
 She and her husband currently reside in Wilmette.
 They have 2 children and 3 grandchildren, with whom they enjoy spending their time.

 Starla has worked at Impact since 1995.
 She has been a resident of Evanston for more than 25 years, with both of her children graduating from Evanston High School.
 Formerly, she has worked as the Midwestern Regional Administrator for Showtime and The Movie Channel.